PET2Rep: Towards Vision-Language Model-Drived Automated Radiology Report Generation for Positron Emission Tomography: Results and Analysis

-\textbf{State-of-the-Art Models Merely Match the Baseline.} While the most advanced models like the Lingshu and MedGemma series, performed best relative to other VLMs, they only manage to achieve results barely comparable to the baseline.
-This underwhelming outcome indicates that even the leading edge of VLMs are still far from being ready for practical application in clinical workflow.
-While these models generate coherent text with high NLG metrics, their outputs often miss critical clinical details such as subtle tracer uptake abnormalities, resulting in low CE metrics.
-Further manual evaluation by radiologists demonstrate that the outputs of state-of-the-art models are also mostly unusable.
-The nuanced interpretation of tracer uptake patterns and the broad medical knowledge require for a whole-body assessment remain significant challenges, highlighting a critical gap between general language proficiency and specialized clinical expertise.
+\textbf{State-of-the-Art Models Merely Match the Baseline.} Although the most advanced models, such as the Lingshu and MedGemma series, outperform other VLMs, their performance remains only marginally comparable to the baseline.
+This underwhelming result indicates that even state-of-the-art VLMs are far from ready for practical application in clinical workflow.
+While these models can generate coherent text with high NLG metrics, they frequently omit critical clinical details, such as subtle tracer uptake abnormalities, leading to low CE metrics.
+Manual review by radiologists further confirms that the outputs of these models are largely unusable.
+The accurate interpretation of tracer uptake patterns, combined with the extensive medical knowledge required for comprehensive whole-body assessment, remains a major challenge, highlighting the gap between general language proficiency and specialized clinical expertise.
+Further manual evaluation by two radiologists in Figure. \ref{Score} demonstrate that the outputs of state-of-the-art models are also mostly unusable.
+The nuanced interpretation of tracer uptake patterns and the broad medical knowledge required for whole-body assessment remain significant challenges, highlighting a critical gap between general language proficiency and specialized clinical expertise.

-\textbf{Increased Model Scale Does Not Guarantee Better Performance.} Our evaluation also reveal an interesting phenomenon that within the same model series, larger-scale models do not necessarily perform better than smaller ones.
-In some cases, larger models appear to disregard the requirements of the task and generate some irrelevant content like fabricating patients' names, ages and other information in the report, which ultimately hinders their evaluation performance.
-This counterintuitive finding suggests that for specialized and highly structured generation tasks like radiology report generation, architectural innovation and targeted training may be more critical than simply scaling up the model size.
+\textbf{Larger Model Does Not Necessarily Translate to Better Performance.} Our evaluation reveals an intriguing phenomenon that within the same model series, larger-scale models do not consistently outperform their smaller counterparts.
+In some cases, larger models appear to overlook task requirements, generating irrelevant or fabricated details such as patient names and ages, which negatively impact their evaluation performance.
+This observation suggests that the inferior performance of larger models may not stem from model scaling itself, but rather from insufficient exposure to domain-specific data and task-oriented training.
+Therefore, for specialized and highly structured tasks like PET report generation, architectural innovation and targeted fine-tuning may play a more critical role.

-More detailed analysis, clinical evaluation and case study of VLM-generated reports are elaborated in the Appendix.
+Further details regarding experimental results analysis and case studies are presented in the Appendix.